dustinfast/PTC-Sim/README.md

 # loco_sim

-This application is a work based on my experience in Postive Train Control demonstrating broker-assisted communication between simulated locomotives and a Back Office Server (BOS).
+This application is a work based on my experience in Postive Train Control.
+It demonstrates broker-assisted communication between simulated locomotives and a Back Office Server (BOS).

 The application adheres to the Edge Messaging Protocol (see below for specification) and consists of three top-level parts: